This page only refers to the attraction of Grace Bay Beach. For information on the inland resort, dining and shopping region, see Grace Bay.

 Grace Bay Beach was named after Grace Jane Hutchings, wife of Hugh Houston Hutchings, Commissioner of the Turks and Caicos from 1933-1934.

 Unfortunately, the consistent sandy bottom of Grace Bay does not lend itself well to snorkelling.
 There are no reefs or snorkelling sites within easy shore access of the beach.

 Too far to swim to from the coast, the barrier reef off of Grace Bay does offer excellent snorkel and dive sites when the conditions are right.
 However, it’s necessary to take a boat cruise out to these locations.

-Found adjacent to the west of Grace Bay, the The Bight Reef is the closet beach snorkelling site.
+Found adjacent to the west of Grace Bay, the Bight Reef is the closet beach snorkelling site.
 For those staying in central Grace Bay, most will find the walk to this reef too far for convenience.

 By far the greatest danger to swimmers is the reckless usage of powerboats.
 Tourists have been killed in the area by being struck by a boat.
-Most of this behavior is by small vessels offering banana boat and wake rides and recent changes in the law require that such boats have a dedicated spotter.
+Most of this behaviour is by small vessels offering banana boat and wake rides and recent changes in the law require that such boats have a dedicated spotter.
 However, this is often not followed and it’s important to be aware of them.

 There are typically no major currents or dangerous waves in the area.